-From December Days and slow chair-lifts rides in New England to the Summits of some of the highest and coldest mountains in the world the Black Diamond Guide Glove is our Top Pick for Arctic Temperatures.
-You can still buy mittens that are warmer, but if you want the dexterity of a glove that will help protect you from potentially sub-zero temperatures, the BD Guide is tough to beat.
+From December Days and slow chair-lifts rides in New England to the Summits of some of the highest and coldest mountains in the world the Black Diamond Guide Glove is our Top Pick for cold temps.
 While some mittens are warmer, many aren't; the Guide Glove just plain packs in a lot of insulation.
 As a result, it is a pretty darn stiff glove and needs a little bit longer than most to break in its insulation and burly exterior leather.

-This contender is the warmest model in our review.
+This contender is among the warmest model in our review.
 The heated glove options, like the Outdoor Research Capstone and Black Diamond Solano, run hotter when powered, but are not even close to being as warm when the batteries run out.
-Tester Ian Nicholson used them to summit both Denali and Aconcagua in -42F and -25F temperatures, respectively.
+Tester Ian Nicholson used the Guide gloves to summit both Denali and Aconcagua in -42F and -25F temperatures, respectively.
 The liner is the warmest of any model we tested and uses a combination of Primaloft One insulation on the outer portion of its liner and boiled wool on the inside.
 The wool on the back of your hand is super nice on cold days and feels warm and fuzzy all day.
 The wool provides noticeable wicking, making your hands feel warmer, and to a limited extent, provides some temperature regulation.
 This is our top pick for people with Raynaud's syndrome who prefer gloves over mittens.

 The palm side of the liner sports 100 grams of fleece, which also wicks moisture and dries more quickly than wool, eliminating clammy hands.
-Though super efficient at insulating, all this bulk means they are a little less dexterous.
-The Guide was the warmest glove in our review, though not much warmer than the Hestra Army Leather Gore-Tex.
-It was a step-up in warmth but not way warmer than our OutdoorGearLab Editors' Choice, the Arc'teryx Fission, which is still warm enough in all but the extreme cold.
+Though super efficient at insulating, all this bulk means they are less dexterous.
+The Guide is one of the warmest gloves in our review, though not much warmer than the Hestra Army Leather Gore-Tex.
+It was a step-up in warmth from our OutdoorGearLab Editors' Choice, the Arc'teryx Fission, which is still warm enough in all but the extreme cold.

 The Guide Glove is the perfect cold weather ski glove or high altitude mountaineering glove.
 Tester Ian Nicholson has summitted both Denali and Aconcagua in this Glove in temps as cold as -40F (with hand-warmers).
-Photo: Ian Nicholson and Zach Keskinen both wearing BD Guide Gloves on the Summit of Denali and for both of them there is no other glove they'd rather take for similar conditions.
+Photo: Ian Nicholson and Zach Keskinen both wearing BD Guide Gloves on the Summit of Denali.

-We gave our OutdoorGearLab Top Pick for Colder Climates award to the Guide.
-It was by far the warmest contender in our review and one of the warmest gloves currently available, but that warmth comes at a price.
+The Guide is one of the warmest gloves currently available, but that warmth comes at a price.
 Because there is so much insulation in this glove, that insulation equals bulk, reducing dexterity.
-In some ways, you could almost compare this model to a mitten, because it is so warm, but lacks dexterity.
-It is even warmer than some basic mittens but is most often still more dexterous.
+In some ways, you could almost compare this model to a mitten, because it is so warm but lacks dexterity.
+It is even warmer than some mittens but is most often still more dexterous.
 It uses a very stiff leather that is super beefy and incredibly durable, but that stiffness reduces "feel" and dexterity.

 The newest version features a stretchier exterior with less overall leather; while this does allow the leather to break in, they are still mega stiff at first.
 However, while they do soften up quite a bit once you get four or five days of use in them, they are still a little stiffer than average.
 Once you have used them ten days or more, you're golden.
-During our side-by-side comparisons for dexterity, the Guide scored below average, earning a slightly above average 6 out of 10.
+During our side-by-side comparisons for dexterity, the Guide scored below average.
 We could accomplish simple tasks, like buckling boots and unlocking car doors, but started to suffer during our more complex tests, like tying shoes and taking a photo with a traditional point-and-shoot camera.
-We thought they were less dexterous than the Hestra Army Leather Gore-Tex and way behind the Arc'teryx Fission, though they were warmer than all of these contenders.
+We thought they were less dexterous than the Hestra Army Leather Gore-Tex and way behind the Arc'teryx Fission, though they were warmer than these contenders.

 The Guide features a goatskin leather palm, with that same leather on the inside of the fingers and parts of the back of the hand.
 They also have a small piece of EVA foam padding in the middle of the back of the hand.
 A stretchy woven nylon shell covers the remainder of the glove with a Gore-Tex insert inside.
 The construction allows them to be tough enough to last for even the harshest user; overall, we found this glove to offer some of the best durability out of gloves in our fleet.
 We used this model well over 70 days, and it's still holding up well; however, it certainly isn't as warm as it once was, as the insulation has slowly packed out.

 It's likely that using any of the gloves in this review over 60 days would lead to them packing out and losing a significant amount of insulation and warmth.
 Regardless, the Guide is one of the toughest contestants in our review.
-The only other options that might be close in toughness are the Black Diamond Legend or the Hestra Leather Fall Line.
+The only other options that might be close in toughness are all the Hestra models and the Marmot Ultimate.

 The Guide has a well designed removable liner that is secured with Velcro straps that never came out when we didn't want it to.
 The straps cinch nicely with one gloved hand but are harder to loosen.
 The nose wipe on the thumb is comfortable and effective.
 Other than that, it is a relatively simple but user-friendly product.